The Lemosho Route uses a gradual ascent and strategic acclimatisation days for your greatest chance at a successful summit

 Day 4 - Trek to Shira 2 Camp

-Today, you'll benefit from a key acclimatization day as most climbers begin to feel the effects of altitude between 3,500 meters and 4,000 meters.
+Today, you'll benefit from a key acclimatisation day as most climbers begin to feel the effects of altitude between 3,500 metres and 4,000 metres.

 You'll trek across the Shira Plateau and ascend steadily through the lower alpine moorland, renowned for the beauty of its indigenous flowers and unique plants, such as the Giant Lobelia.

-Traversing the plateau is a short trek, but our guides will take you on an acclimatization hike above Shira 2 Camp before you head down for dinner and a nightcap.
+Traversing the plateau is a short trek, but our guides will take you on an acclimatisation hike above Shira 2 Camp before you head down for dinner and a nightcap.

 Day 5: Barranco Camp